Donald J. Frank: Biography

-Frank was born in Minnesota and graduated from University of Minnesota with a degree in geology.
+Frank was born in Minnesota and graduated from the University of Minnesota with a degree in geology.
 He was a businessman and consulting engineer.
 He lived in Spring Lake Park, Minnesota with his wife and family.
 Frank served on the Spring Lake Park City Council and was a Democrat.
 Frank served in the Minnesota Senate from 1981 to 1992.
 He died in Brooklyn Park, Minnesota at his place of work.